The Importance of Rehearsal

-With your Pro Speech, you have been provided with personalised notes on when to use gestures and pausing and vary the pitch, speed and volume of your voice in specific points within your speech.
-Practising these will help you to speak with great impact, so make sure to use your "notes" speech copy during rehearsal.
+With your Pro Speech, you have been provided with personalized notes on when to use gestures and pausing and vary the pitch, speed, and volume of your voice in specific points within your speech.
+Practicing these will help you to speak with great impact, so make sure to use your "notes" speech copy during rehearsal.

 OK!
 You have prepared the speech, but are you ready to say it out loud?